waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **pokemon_info_extractor (Turn 46786):** Created tool based on the unverified assumption that PC screen text uniquely identifies the selected Pokémon.
 The assumption was false, making the tool non-functional.
 Deleted in Turn 46801.

 ## 12. Tool Ideas
-- **`pc_navigator_tool`:** A tool that can execute sequences of button presses to navigate the PC menu (e.g., 'next_pokemon', 'next_box').
-This would fully automate the data gathering process for my stored Pokémon.
+- **`pc_navigator_tool` (High Priority):** A tool that can execute sequences of button presses to navigate the PC menu.
+This is critical for automating the tedious data gathering process for my stored Pokémon. **Problem:** A simple tool outputting a static button sequence is too brittle.
+The tool needs to be state-aware, but it can't read the screen between button presses. **Possible Solution:** Create several smaller, specialized tools for discrete tasks (e.g., `tool_open_change_box`, `tool_scroll_to_box_N`, `tool_view_current_box`).
+This modular approach might be more robust than one monolithic tool.